Omar-Alsharaa/omap/.github/ACTIONS_SETUP.md

 3. **`GITHUB_TOKEN`** (automatically provided)
    - This is automatically provided by GitHub Actions
    - No manual configuration needed

+**Note**: Without Docker Hub secrets, the CI will still build and test everything successfully.
+Docker images will be built but not published to Docker Hub.

 ## Optional Secrets